Table Of Contents

 In this replacement process, the fish fillets go through the mincer to separate the skin.
-The minced fish with added water goes through the refiner to separate remaining unwanted parts, i.e., skid, bones, fins, etc.
+The minced fish, with added water, goes through the refiner to separate the remaining unwanted parts, i.e., skid, bones, fins, etc.

 The cleaned meat slurry goes through a decanter centrifuge, which separates the water from the fish meat.
 The separated fish meat is the surimi base.
 Average recovery rates of over 70% from feedstock are considerably higher than the traditional screw press process.

 Enzymes break down fish processing byproducts into Fish Protein Hydrolysates or FPH.
-The process involves the use of specific enzymes to digest fish protein into a human consumable form.
+The process involves using specific enzymes to digest fish protein into a human consumable form.

-There are precise process requirements considering the product is for human protein substitute.
+There are precise process requirements considering the product is for human protein substitutes.
 In some forms, FPH is pre-digested and is directly used for medical supplement use.

 The preceding image shows a Hydrolyzed Fish Protein processing facility centrifuges supplied by Dolphin Centrifuge.